ThomasQuinnKelly/bip-reference-person/docs/framework-capabilities-summary.md

-# OCP Framework Capabilities Summary
+# BIP Framework Capabilities Summary

 ## Configuration
 Base config for logger properties, yaml file support, spring profiles.

 ## Exceptions
-Base OcpExceptionExtender allows exception types to conform to OCP messaging requirements.
+Base BipExceptionExtender allows exception types to conform to BIP messaging requirements.
-See ServiceMessage, and OcpException / OcpRuntimeException.
+See ServiceMessage, and BipException / BipRuntimeException.

 ## Logging
-OcpLoggerFactory creates OcpLoggers which are fully compatible with slf4j and logback.
-The logger adds OcpBanner (an ASCII-text banner) and Levels.
+BipLoggerFactory creates BipLoggers which are fully compatible with slf4j and logback.
+The logger adds BipBanner (an ASCII-text banner) and Levels.
 The logger also splits and manages exceptions so they can cross the docker 16KB comm channel limitation (https://github.com/kubernetes/kubernetes/issues/52444).

 ## Audit Logging
 AuditLogger uses AuditEventData and implementers of AuditableData to asynchronously log audit events through the AuditLogSerializer.